nqcshady/qmk-guide/_pages/en_US/chart/get-started.md

 ## Required Reading

-Different devices will require different steps to jailbreak your iOS device.
+Different Operating Systems will require different steps to setup your build enviorment.
 This page will help you find where to start.

-Please select what kind of device you have below.
+Please select what operating system you have below.

 <table class="version_table">
   <colgroup>